apereo/java-cas-client/README.md

 <a name="component-overview"></a>
 ### Component Overview
 In the following discussion of components, only the Tomcat 8.x components are mentioned.
+Tomcat 8.0.x components are housed inside
+`org.jasig.cas.client.tomcat.v8` while Tomcat 8.5.x components are inside `org.jasig.cas.client.tomcat.v85`.
+You should be able to use the same exact configuration between the two modules provided package names are adjusted for each release.

-The Tomcat 7.0.x and 6.0.x components have exactly the same name, but **are in the tomcat.v7 and tomcat.v6 packages**, e.g. `org.jasig.cas.client.tomcat.v7.Cas20CasAuthenticator` or `org.jasig.cas.client.tomcat.v6.Cas20CasAuthenticator`.
+The Tomcat 7.0.x and 6.0.x components have exactly the same name, but **are in the tomcat.v7 and tomcat.v6 packages**, e.g.
+`org.jasig.cas.client.tomcat.v7.Cas20CasAuthenticator` or `org.jasig.cas.client.tomcat.v6.Cas20CasAuthenticator`.

 <a name="authenticators"></a>
 #### Authenticators